 Edmund Leopold (Eddy) de Rothschild (1916-2009)

 Edmund Leopold de Rothschild was born in London, at 46 Park Street, Mayfair, on 2 January 1916, the first son of Lionel de Rothschild (1882-1942) and Marie-Louise née Beer (1892-1975).
-At the time of his birth, his father was a junior partner of Rothschilds, and MP for Aylesbury.
+At the time of his birth, his father was a junior partner at New Court, and MP for Aylesbury.
 His mother, Marie-Louise, was a great-great-niece of the composer Meyerbeer; and her elder sister Nelly was married to Baron Robert de Rothschild, of the French branch of the family.

 Eddy (as he was known) was brought up at Exbury House, the estate his father acquired in late 1918, bounded by the New Forest, The Solent and the Beaulieu river.
 He was educated at Harrow and Trinity College, Cambridge.
 Part of every summer holiday was spent cruising Europe's coastline aboard his father's yachts, Rhodora I and II.
 Rhodora II, a magnificent vessel, had a hold large enough to accommodate Lionel de Rothschild's Rolls-Royce.